cilium/community/SIG.md

 - Have an approved Charter.
 - Keep up-to-date meeting notes, linked from the SIG's page in the community repo.
 - Ensure related work happens in a project-owned GitHub org and repository.
-- Use the forums provided as the primary means of working, communicating, and collaborating, as opposed to private emails and meetings.
+- Use the forums (in order of preference: GitHub, Slack, recorded group meetings) provided as the primary means of working, communicating, and collaborating, as opposed to private emails and meetings.
 - Track and identify all CFPs and other project enhancements related to the SIG area.

 ## SIG Retirement